‘Secret Headquarters’ Review – An Uninspired Superhero Movie

 When Charlie finds his largely absent dad’s secret headquarters under his house, he discovers that Jack is actually a superhero.
 Despite Owen and Scobell’s charm, the film is boring and derivative.

-It’s good that Scobell has an upcoming project that’s likely to be a success because Henry Joost and Ariel Schulman’s Secret Headquarters certainly isn’t.
+It’s good that Scobell has an upcoming project that’s likely to be a success because Henry Joost and Ariel Schulman’s Secret Headquarters certainly aren’t.
 This superhero film for children is uninspired to the point of being boring, making viewers long for older films like Spy Kids and Shark Boy and Lava Girl whose popularity this film is clearly trying to recapture.
 Written by Schulman, Christopher L. Yost, and Josh Koenigsberg, the script clearly could have used a few more drafts.

 However, Jack receives a work call about an emergency and tells Charlie to get his mom to come pick him up.
 Instead, Charlie invites over his best friend Berger (Keith L. Williams) and the girls that they have crushes on, Maya (Momona Tamada) and Lizzie (Abby James Witherspoon, the niece of the more famous Witherspoon).
 They soon discover the secret headquarters that the film is named for underneath his dad’s home.